Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor_todo.md

 I've been assigned the following major tasks:
 - Task 3: Documentation Standards
 - Task 5: Getting Started Guide
-- Task 6: API Reference Framework
+- Task 6: API Reference Framework (with Split-View Implementation)
+- Task 9: Split-View Implementation Framework (New)
 - Task 20: Architecture Overview
 - Task 29: Migration Guides
 - Task 39: Contributor's Guide

 ---

-## MORGAN'S REVIEW COMMENTS
+## MORGAN'S REVIEW COMMENTS (2023-03-15)

 Taylor, this is an impressive and thorough breakdown of your tasks.
 I appreciate the meticulous planning and granular approach.
 Here are my suggestions to enhance your plan: